-- Be age 16-19 for powered flight training, or at least age 15 for glider training. - Possess a student pilot certificate.\ - Possess an FAA medical certificate (private pilot students only).\\ - Be able to begin flight training within 60 days of receiving the award. - \Aspiring scholars can apply for their student pilot certificate by meeting with their local certified flight instructor (CFI).
-Chat with your local EAA chapter to meet a CFI near you. - \\FAA medical can be obtained by accessing FAA MedXPress and contacting an aviation medical examiner (AME) near you.
-Visit medxpress.faa.gov/medxpress to access FAA MedXPress and find an AME of your choosing at www.faa.gov/pilots/amelocator/.
+Aspiring scholars can apply for their student pilot certificate by meeting with their local certified flight instructor (CFI).
+Chat with your local EAA chapter to meet a CFI near you.

+FAA medical can be obtained by accessing FAA MedXPress and contacting an aviation medical examiner (AME) near you.
+Visit MedXpress.FAA.gov/MedXpress to access FAA MedXPress and find an AME of your choosing at FAA.gov/Pilots/AMELocator.
 (Please note: the prescription of ADD/ADHD medication will impact a scholar's ability to get their FAA medical certificate.
-For more information visit EAA.org/RayScholars)
+For more information, visit EAA.org/RayScholarship)